-Aspects of the Site require the use of a user ID and password.
-The user ID and password enables the AUA to verify your identity and thereby, allows you access to member information such as your MyAUA account, and prevents unauthorized access.
+Certain aspects of the Sites require the use of a user ID and password.
+The user ID and password enables the AUA to verify your identity and thereby, allows you access to member information such as your MyAUA account, and helps prevent unauthorized access.

-When you have finished using a secure area of the AUA's website, make sure you always click on the "Log Out" link which appears on every secure page.
+When you have finished using a secure area of the Websites, make sure you always click on the "Log Out" link which appears on every secure page.
 When you click on the "Log Out" link, you will be given the option to end your secure session.
-No further secure transactions can be conducted without re-entering your user ID and password.
-You should be aware, browser software often "caches" a page as you look at it, meaning some pages are saved in your computer's temporary memory.
-Therefore, you may find when clicking on your "Back" button it shows you a saved version of a previously viewed page.
-Caching in no way affects the security of your confidential user ID or password.
+No further secure transactions on restricted areas of the Sites can be conducted without re-entering your user ID and password.

-Beginning on January 1, 2005, California Civil Code Section 1798.83 permits our visitors who are California residents to request certain information regarding the AUA's disclosure of personally identifiable information to third parties for their direct marketing purposes.
+California Civil Code Section 1798.83 permits California residents to request certain information regarding the AUA's disclosure of personally identifiable information to third parties for their direct marketing purposes.
 To make such a request, please contact us:

 AUA Communications Office